 This means the overwhelming majority of British Rowing members fit into just two categories – Novice and IM3.

 Quite simply, the rowing community has told us they want fair, close and exciting racing for all levels of ability and expertise and that the current competition structure doesn’t provide them with that.

 How are things changing?

-The vast majority of our membership have two or fewer points because the current system only awards points for winning events.
+The vast majority of our membership have two or fewer points because the current system only awards points for winning events at regattas.

-Under the new ranking index (RI) system you will earn ranking points (RP) based on your performance in an event, even if you don’t win.
-The better you perform, the more RI points you will get.
+Under the new personal ranking index (PRI) system you will earn ranking points (RP) based on your performance in an event, even if you don’t win.
+The better you perform, the more PRI points you will get.

 Who came up with the new system?

 The National Competition Committee (NCC) led the consultation process which included rowers, coxes, event organisers, entries secretary, coaches and umpires.